FishAndWasabi/FishAndWasabi/README.md

 ### ✨ 陈宇铭 Yu-Ming Chen

 I am a master student of _TMCC, College of Computer Science, Nankai University, China_, under the supervision of Prof. Ming-Ming Cheng & Prof. Qi-Bin Hou.
-My research interests are in computer vision and machine learning, with a particular focus on image enhancement and restoration.
+My research interests are in computer vision and machine learning, with a particular focus on Object Detection and Knowledge Distillation.

 <!--